SEO Best Practices for a Successful Website Migration

 The majority of all website migrations are due to a URL change, a content alteration, a web hosting change, or a structure overhaul, so this checklist will speak to all of those scenarios.

-If you consider yourself an SEO genius or a seasoned, website transfer guru, please download our free Site Migration Plan For SEO Experts for a full, in-depth look into the website migration process.
+If you consider yourself an SEO genius or a seasoned, website transfer guru, please download our free Site Migration Plan For SEO Experts for a full, in-depth look at the website migration process.

 Act One: Plan, Plan, and Plan Again